Victim in triple shooting had been suspected in 2022 double murder outside Mall of Louisiana

 BATON ROUGE - A man who was killed in a triple shooting early Monday morning had been previously arrested in a double murder outside of the Mall of Louisiana.

+Demetriyon Grim, 23, was shot to death on 68th Avenue near Cambridge Street just before 2 a.m. on April 1, 2024.
+Grim had been the focus of multiple WBRZ reports, starting with his arrest in a 2022 double murder.

 On Feb.
-25, 2022, 19-year-old Clifton Lindsey and 18-year-old Donte Dorsey were gunned down in a car outside the Mall of Louisiana.
+25, 2022, 19-year-old Clifton Lindsey and 18-year-old Donte Dorsey were gunned down in a car at the corner of Bluebonnet Boulevard and Picardy Avenue, just outside the Mall of Louisiana.
 Dorsey was a local rapper known as TrueBleeda.
 BRPD said two other people who were in the vehicle were hit, but survived.

 Nearly two months later, BRPD arrested Grim on two counts of first-degree murder, two counts of attempted first-degree murder and illegal use of a weapon.
 Sources told WBRZ that Grim was a member of the 'Banks Town Mafia.'
 Police said at the time of his arrest, Grim was in East Baton Rouge Parish Prison for unrelated charges.